vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 ## Create the Peakboard app

 Now, let's create the Peakboard app.
 First, we add a Hub files data source.

-In our app we use a Peakboard Hub files data source and let it point to the main folder we created earlier.
+We point to the main folder we created earlier.
 With the option "Check subfolders" we let it scan all subfolders.
 The sample data lists all files that are in or below our main folder.

 ![image](/assets/2025-11-27/peakboard-hub-files-data-source.png)